Do you feel burned out at work? Do you want to take a sabbatical and travel?

 Is this much happiness allowed?

-Also important to keep in mind is that the Foreign Earned Income Exclusion only applies to EARNED income, not long-term capital gains.
+Keep in mind that the Foreign Earned Income Exclusion only applies to EARNED income, not long-term capital gains.
 Capital gains are NOT considered earned income.

-So, no matter what, capital gains will be taxed outside the Foreign Earned Income Exclusion shelter.
-Which means, even if your earned income falls far short of the exclusion cap, you could still owe 15% taxes on your capital gains.
+Which means, even if your earned income falls short of the FEIE cap, you could still owe taxes on your capital gains.

 Let’s walk through two examples to illustrate the Foreign Earned Income Exclusion